AlexGeryavenko/aicup-2015-local-runner-pro/README.md

-# Plugin for Russian AI Cup 2015
+# Plugin for AI Cup 2015
 Using this plugin will allow you to test your strategy with couple additional features.

 Release notes: